What is pneumococcal disease?

 Pneumococcal disease is caused by the bacteria Streptococcus pneumoniae (S. pneumoniae).
-It spreads through coughing and sneezing and is most common in young children, though older adults are at the highest risk for invasive disease/severe illness and death.
+It spreads through coughing and sneezing and can affect people of all ages, but young children and older adults are at the highest risk for serious illness and death.

 Types of pneumococcal disease include pneumonia (lung infection), meningitis (infection of the lining of the brain and spinal cord), bloodstream infections (bacteremia and sepsis), as well as middle ear and sinus infections.